 package.
 It will build package according to selection, provided by

--DDISTR_BUILD option.
-By default it will be a simple zip archive with binaries and supplementary files.
+option.
+By default it will be a simple .zip or .tgz archive with all binaries and supplement files.

 /manticore/sources folder of the host):